Poetry

 • January 1, 2023

-Love Never Gets Old “It is a curious thought, but it is only when you see people looking ridiculous that you realize just how much you love them.” –Agatha Christie Love they say grew like soaked tea leaf for them.
-Abhirup placed the cups neatly on the dining table.
-Slightly limping, he went back to the […]
+Love ages like wine It grew like soaked tea leaf for them “It is a curious thought, but it is only when you see people looking ridiculous that you realize just how much you love them.” –Agatha Christie Love they say grew like soaked tea leaf for them.
+Abhirup placed the cups neatly on the […]

 Monoreena Acharjee Majumdar